wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 A pop-up window will appear, asking you to provide:

-- **Centre ID** : this is the agency acronym (in lower case and no spaces), as specified by the WMO Member, that identifies the data centre responsible for publishing the data.
+- **Centre ID**: this is the agency acronym (in lower case and no spaces), as specified by the WMO Member, that identifies the data centre responsible for publishing the data.
 - **Template**: The type of data you are creating metadata for.
 You can choose between using a predefined template or selecting *other*.

 <img alt="Create New Dataset pop up" src="/../assets/img/wis2box-create-new-dataset-pop-up.png" width="600">

 !!!
 Note "Centre ID"

-    Your centre-id should start with the TLD of your country, followed by a dash (`-`) and an abbreviated name of your organization (for example `fr-meteofrance`).
-The centre-id must be lowercase and use alphanumeric characters only.
-The dropdown list shows all currently registered centre-ids on WIS2 as well as any centre-id you have already created in wis2box.
-Please choose a centre-id appropriate for your organization.
+    Your Centre ID should start with the TLD of your country, followed by a dash (`-`) and an abbreviated name of your organization (for example `fr-meteofrance`).
+The Centre ID must be lowercase and use alphanumeric characters only.
+The dropdown list shows all currently registered Centre IDs on WIS2 as well as any Centre ID you have already created in wis2box.
+Please choose a Centre ID appropriate for your organization.

 !!!
 Note "Template"

     The *Template* field allows you to select from a list of templates available in the wis2box-webapp dataset editor.
 A template will pre-populate the form with suggested default values appropriate for the data type.
 This includes suggested title and keywords for the metadata and pre-configured data plugins.

     The topic is automatically set to the default topic linked to the selected template unless you select *other*.
-If you select *other* the topic can be defined from a dropdown list based on the [WIS2 Topic Hierarchy](https://codes.wmo.int/wis/topic-hierarchy/_earth-system-discipline).
+If you select *other*, the topic can be defined from a dropdown list based on the [WIS2 Topic Hierarchy](https://codes.wmo.int/wis/topic-hierarchy/_earth-system-discipline).

-For the purpose of the training，you will create two datasets:
+For the purpose of the training, you will create two datasets:

-- A dataset using Template=*weather/surface-based-observations/synop*, which includes data plugins that transform the data into BUFR format before publication;
+- A dataset using Template=*weather/surface-based-observations/synop*, which includes data plugins that transform the data into BUFR format before publication.
-- A dataset using Template=*Other*, where you are responsible for defining the WIS2 Topic and where you will use the "Universal"-plugin to publish the data without transformation.
+- A dataset using Template=*other*, where you are responsible for defining the WIS2 Topic and where you will use the "Universal" plugin to publish the data without transformation.

 ## Template=weather/surface-based-observations/synop